mattfmiller/record-store-react-clone/README.md

 * While styling with CSS modules, I am having to employ a lot of redundancy in components that have similar behavior.
 For example, several of my components have a div with className=container that has a certain rules.
 These rules are consistent between components, but despite the lesson claiming that rules can be passed from parents to children, when I try to declare this rule at a higher level (in App), it does not seem to be passed down to children components forcing me to rewrite it in each component that needs such a div.
 Perhaps I am doing something incorrectly, but I haven't been able to figure it out.
 * I am unable to target Link tags in my CSS module meaning that I am unable to remove text decoration with this method of styling since targeting anchor tags does not work (even though the DOM renders Link tags as anchor tags).
 * When accessing a component through multiple routes, important to remember to pass all props and callback functions through both routes to component.
 Seems a little redundant, but makes sense.
-* Not sure how to do dynamic routing so I instead created an album details section to selectively display album details.
-Might be able to use conditional rendering to hide the other content so it feels more like dynamic routing (with an internal back button).
+* Not sure how to do dynamic routing so I instead created an album details section to selectively display album details and used conditional rendering to hide marketplace.
+Not sure if this is the best way to do this.

 ### License